bxdoan/bxdoan/README.md

 <div align="center">

-> The greatest glory in living lies not in never falling, but in rising every time we fall.
+> In the middle of every difficulty lies opportunity.

-> — Nelson Mandela —
+> — Albert Einstein —

 </div>